424524Ai/imageviewer/README.md

 # Image viewer
-This is an image viewer programme developed with Java.
+An image viewer program developed in Java.